Squamous Cell Carcinoma Lung Cancer

 What Is Squamous Cell Carcinoma in Lung Cancer?

-Squamous cell lung cancer is a subtype of non-small cell lung cancer (NSCLC), which is one of two main types of this cancer, according to Yale Medicine.
-Squamous cell carcinoma accounts for 25%-30% of NSCLC cases.
+• Squamous cell lung cancer is a subtype of non-small cell lung cancer (NSCLC), accounting for 25%-30% of NSCLC cases.

 Get Our Free Lung Cancer Guide